Fendt: 1970s to the present

-In 1995, the company introduced its Vario Class, featuring innovative gearbox (transmission) technology, making it the world's first large tractor with the stepless continuously variable transmission.
+In 1995, the company introduced its Vario Class, featuring innovative gearbox (transmission) technology, making, it the world's first large tractor with the stepless continuously variable transmission.

+In 1996, the five heirs of Xaver and Hermann Fendt decided to sell the family business.
+At the end of January 1997, it transferred all shares of Fendt to AGCO.
 Since 1997, Fendt has operated as wholly owned brand of AGCO Corporation and its agricultural equipment reaches a global market.